aarpon/hrm_docs/docs/admin/upgrade.rst

     cd $HRM_HOME
     php resources/checkConfig.php config/hrm_config.inc

-There were no configuration changes between versions 3.6.x and 3.7 of HRM.
+There were no configuration changes between versions 3.7.x and 3.8 of HRM.
 The output of the ``checkConfig.php`` script should be:

 .. code-block:: sh

   Checking against HRM v3.8.
   Check completed successfully!
 Your configuration file is valid!

 Please make sure to fix all problems you might have!
-The sample files and the :ref:`manual_install` instructions will help you set the correct parameters.
+The sample file and the :ref:`manual_install` instructions will help you set the correct parameters.

 .. note:: Please follow :ref:`these instructions <upgrade_check_previous>` **first** if you are upgrading from older versions.